microsoft/pxt-adafruit/docs/examples/energy-glove.md

 # Energy glove

-Track you hand motions with the @boardname@.
+Track your hand motions with the @boardname@.

 ```blocks
 let item = 0